4th Impact: 2014: Superstar K

 In August 2014, the group traveled to South Korea to audition in the talent competition Superstar K6.
-The competition organizers asked if they could change their group name to something more easily remembered and pronounced, which was why they changed their name to 'MICA', an acronym formed from the first letters of their names.
-Her performance further impressed the judges and the group moved on to the next round, where they performed their rendition of Idina Menzel's song "Let It Go" from the Disney movie Frozen.
+The competition organizers asked if they could change their group name to something more easily remembered and pronounced, which caused their name to be changed to 'MICA', an acronym formed from the first letters of their names.
+Their performance impressed the judges and the group moved on to the next round, where they performed their rendition of Idina Menzel's song "Let It Go" from the Disney movie Frozen.
 Their performance went viral on social media and YouTube, quickly garnering over 20 million views in a short period of time.
 After competing in the knock-out stages of the show, MICA was eliminated in the second round of "Super Week".
 The judges, however, decided to bring them back as a wildcard act, and the group, along with 10 other acts, progressed to the live show stage of the competition.
-At that point, they were the only non-native Korean speaking contestants remaining on the show.
+At that point, they were the only non-native Korean-speaking contestants remaining on the show.
 The group was eliminated in Week 3 of the competition, finishing in eighth place.